Cooking with Mamma C

 Tomato Paste: I used to use a fresh tomato in here, but really prefer using a little tomato paste instead.
 The tomato paste thickens the broth and provides uniform flavor throughout.
 But, this is more of a white Pasta e Fagioli instead of the deep red versions you see at American restaurants.

-How to make pasta e fagioli
+How to make authentic pasta e fagioli

 See the recipe card at the bottom of this post for full details, but here's an overview.